 Types of Snap Fit Joints

 There is an extensive array of snap fit design possibilities available.
-In this section, we’ll discuss the three most common types of snap joints.
+This section’ll discuss the three most common types of snap joints.
 They include the following:

 Cantilever Snape Joints